kubernetes/website/docs/concepts/services-networking/service.md

 {% assign for_k8s_version="v1.9" %}{% include feature-state-beta.md %}

-In this mode, kube-proxy watches Kubernetes Services and Endpoints, calls `netlink` interface to create ipvs rules accordingly and syncs ipvs rules with Kubernetes Services and Endpoints  periodically, to make sure ipvs status is consistent with the expectation.
-When Service is accessed, traffic will be redirected to one of the backend Pods.
+In this mode, `kube-proxy` watches the Kubernetes master for the addition and removal of `Service` and `Endpoint` objects.
+For each `Service`, it creates ipvs rules. `kube-proxy` periodically syncs ipvs rules with Kubernetes `Services` and `Endpoints` to make sure ipvs status is consistent with the `Service` and `Endpoint` objects.
+When a `Service` is accessed, traffic will be redirected to one of the backend `Pods`.

-Similar to iptables, Ipvs is based on netfilter hook function, but uses hash table as the underlying data structure and works in the kernel space.
+Similar to iptables, Ipvs is based on the `netfilter` hook function, but uses a hash table as the underlying data structure and works in the kernel space.
 That means ipvs redirects traffic much faster, and has much better performance when syncing proxy rules.
 Furthermore, ipvs provides more